Quick Stats

 Priority Areas

-The foundation actively funds organizations working on:
+The foundation actively funds organisations working on:

 - Environmental protection and climate change mitigation with focus on vulnerable communities